ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Introduction</blockquote>

 <h3>4.
-UI and UX Capabilities: Who Comes Out on Top — Flutter or React Native? - <a href="https://medium.com/@shahzebkhalid97/ui-and-ux-capabilities-who-comes-out-on-top-flutter-or-react-native-646292bca335" target="_blank" rel="noopener noreferrer">link</a></h3>
+Automatically Get Type Safe Colors and Images in Xcode - <a href="https://medium.com/@jpmtech/automatically-get-type-safe-colors-and-images-in-xcode-8bff1a5f09cf" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzebkhalid`**
+✍️ **posted by `Chase`**

-<blockquote>When deciding between React Native and Flutter, there are way too many factors to consider.
-You could look at it form a business…</blockquote>
+<blockquote>Using the built in auto-generated type safety can be a great way to reduce dependencies in your code base, and future-proof your projects…</blockquote>

 <h3>5.
-Most Free Promotion Advice Is Nonsense.
-Here’s What Worked For Us - <a href="https://medium.com/better-marketing/most-free-promotion-advice-is-nonsense-heres-what-worked-for-us-456ddc928a7c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Properly handling text scaling in Flutter - <a href="https://medium.com/@pomis172/properly-handling-text-scaling-in-flutter-313fe717816c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ILFAT K`**
+✍️ **posted by `Roman Ismagilov`**

-<blockquote>Guys, I can’t stand those articles on free promotion anymore because they’re just full of bullshit.</blockquote>
+<blockquote>This tutorial is structured to present the easiest and most impactful solutions first.
+The later sections cover solutions that are harder…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Complete Guide: Installing Ruby on Rails on Android with Termux - <a href="https://medium.com/@andrianrizkieffendi/complete-guide-installing-ruby-on-rails-on-android-with-termux-80b7398eed12" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bypassing Location Restrictions on a Android App Using Frida - <a href="https://medium.com/@omdubey170/hello-pentester-07209d5d8d42" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Andrian Rizki`**
+✍️ **posted by `Omdubey`**

-<blockquote>Rails On Termux</blockquote>
+<blockquote>Hello, Pentester!
+In this post, I’ll take you through an intriguing journey of bypassing location restrictions in Android applications…</blockquote>

 <h3>2.
 Compilers are better than humans - <a href="https://medium.com/@joostklitsie/compilers-are-better-than-humans-216e84e2dda4" target="_blank" rel="noopener noreferrer">link</a></h3>